jamessud/jamessud.github.io/_projects/words_9_nica.md

 <br/><br/>

-Image: Mark Rothko, Untitled [Blue, Green, and Brown], 1952 (alternatively dated to 1951), pigmented hide glue and oil on canvas.
-Collection of Mrs. Paul Mellon, Upperville, Virginia
+Image: Untitled [Blue, Green, and Brown], Mark Rothko.
+1952 (alternatively dated to 1951), pigmented hide glue and oil on canvas.